Attorney, Writer, Teacher, Mediator, Advocate

 - Is so legally solid that scary Hallmark movies don’t keep you up at night worrying about the disruption of your family.

 Yes, sometimes adoption is a love fest from the start.
-But sometimes, particularly in contested cases, the conflict is baked in and choices are few.
-We can always control how we conduct ourselves.
-You can frankly and confidently talk with Dawn about fears, vulnerabilities, costs and risks, and you can work out the approach most likely to protect the child.
+But sometimes, particularly in contested cases, the conflict is baked in and the choices are few.
+We can’t control the past or other people, but we can always control how we conduct ourselves.
+You can frankly and confidently talk with Dawn about fears, vulnerabilities, costs and risks, and work out the approach most likely to protect your family and the child.

 Even in tough cases, Dawn will empower you to proceed in a child-centered way that you can be proud of and that acknowledges the gravity of what is taking place.
 But, lest you get the impression that Dawn is just a teddy bear, social worker at heart, please know that Dawn is also an aggressive warrior for children and families, and a formidable adversary in litigation when that is what is called for.
-That is what her family needed and that is who your family needs also.
+As Dawn’s professional life moves toward equipping the next generation of adoption lawyers, her litigation practice focuses on case assessment and set up, then transfer of time intense cases to other litigators, remaining on standby as a technical consultant.

 In 1997, Dawn wrote the book on Tennessee Adoption law.
 She’s kept it up-to-date ever since.
-Coppock on Tennessee Adoption Law is now in its 7th edition and is the go-to adoption law resource for judges and lawyers in Tennessee.
+Coppock on Tennessee Adoption Law. is the go-to adoption law resource for judges and lawyers in Tennessee.
+The 8th edition was published in February 2024.
 You may want to read a copy to better understand your case or to decide if Dawn knows her stuff.

 For a quick look, check your local library or law library.